 Knowledge of what to do about the escalating burden of mental disorders has improved substantially over the past decade.
 There is a growing body of evidence demonstrating both the efficacy and cost-effectiveness of key interventions for priority mental disorders in countries at different levels of economic development.
 Examples of interventions that are cost-effective, feasible, and affordable include:

-- treatment of depression with (generically produced) antidepressant drugs and brief psychotherapy;
+- treatment of depression with psychological treatment and, for moderate to severe cases, (generically produced) antidepressant medicines;

-- treatment of psychosis with older antipsychotic drugs plus psychosocial support;
+- treatment of psychosis with older antipsychotic medicines and psychosocial support;

 - taxation of alcoholic beverages and restriction of their availability and marketing.

 A range of effective measures also exists for the prevention of suicide, prevention and treatment of mental disorders in children, prevention and treatment of dementia, and treatment of substance-use disorders.
-The Mental Health Gap Action Programme (mhGAP) has produced evidence based guidelines for non-specialists to enable them in identification and management of mental health priority conditions.
+The Mental Health Gap Action Programme (mhGAP) has produced evidence based guidance for non-specialists to enable them to better identify and manage a range of priority mental health conditions.